-Climate change is already causing devastating human suffering and pushing many species of plants and animals to the brink of extinction.
+But climate change is altering these environments faster than many species can adapt, leaving them on the brink of extinction.
+And human communities are suffering too.
 Around the globe people are going hungry and losing their homes.

 But we still have time to change this.
-The IPCC’s latest report – written by an international team of over 2000 scientists – is clear that with urgent, radical action we can avoid the most dangerous aspects of climate change.
-But only if we act now.
+The IPCC’s latest report – written by an international team of over 2000 scientists – has given us 12 years to stop catastrophic climate change.
+If we act now.

 The UK government claim to be leaders on climate, but they are not doing nearly enough to protect the world we love.
-Will you ask the Prime Minister to make sure the UK radically cuts its greenhouse gas emissions and meets its international obligations?
+Will you ask the Prime Minister to make sure the UK radically cuts its greenhouse gas emissions to protect the natural world?

 To: The Prime Minister